Unknownbosss/game-hub/README.md

 - **View games by platform**: Browse games based on platforms like PC, PlayStation, Xbox, and more.
 - **Sort games**: Organize the displayed games in various orders.
 - **Filter by genres**: Narrow down your game options by selecting specific genres.
+- **Infinite Scroll**: Load more games as users scroll down to ensure a seamless browsing experience.
+- **View game details**: Click on a game to see detailed information, including the game's description, screenshots, and trailer.

 ## Contributing